-Woodland Park Zoo will host the National Geographic exhibition, "National Geographic Photo Ark," from April 20 through October 7.
+The press is invited to a preview on Thursday.
+April 19 of the National Geographic exhibition, "National Geographic Photo Ark."
+The outdoor exhibition opens at Woodland Park Zoo April 20 and runs through October 7.
 This exhibition is organized by the National Geographic Society and Omaha's Henry Doorly Zoo and Aquarium.